MicrosoftDocs/sql-docs/docs/ssma/db2/what-s-new-in-ssma-for-db2-db2tosql.md

 The v8.3 release of SSMA for DB2 is enhanced with targeted fixes that are designed to improve quality and conversion metrics.
 In addition, this release of SSMA for DB2 provides fixes that:

-* Address accessibility issues
+* Address accessibility issues.
-* Add basic support for 'hierarchyid' type in SQL Server
+* Add basic support for `hierarchyid` type in SQL Server.
-* Replace TRIM function usage in z/OS discovery queries with RTRIM/LTRIM
+* Replace TRIM function usage in z/OS discovery queries with `RTRIM`/`LTRIM`.
-* Allow user to specify Package Collection when connecting in “Standard mode” (defaults to NULLID)
+* Allow user to specify Package Collection when connecting in 'Standard mode' (defaults to `NULLID`).
-* Add conversion for CREATE TABLE AS SELECT
+* Add conversion for `CREATE TABLE AS SELECT`.
-* Improve conversions for global temp tables
+* Improve conversions for global temp tables.
-* Address an issue with object uniqueness check order to prioritize tables over constraints, if names collide
+* Address an issue with object uniqueness check order to prioritize tables over constraints, if names collide.
-* Address an issue with loading of default column values for DATE and TIMESTAMP for z/OS
+* Address an issue with loading of default column values for `DATE` and `TIMESTAMP` for z/OS.
-* Support Unicode line feed character (also known as NEL)
+* Support Unicode line feed character (also known as `NEL`).
-* Address an issue with cursor conversion with missing RETURN TO clause
+* Address an issue with cursor conversion with missing `RETURN TO` clause.
-* Add support for labels and GOTO
+* Add support for labels and `GOTO`.

 ## SSMA v8.2

 The v8.2 release of SSMA for DB2 is enhanced with to address issues with connections to Azure SQL Database from the SSMA console tool and missing COUNT_BIG column in views declaration during conversion.
 In addition, this version includes a targeted set of fixes designed to improve quality and conversion metrics, as well as fixes for:

-* An issue with disabled nonclustered indexes after data migration.
+* An issue with disabled non-clustered indexes after data migration.
 * Detection of .NET Framework during silent installation.
 * An intermittent crash that occurs when a new version is downloaded.